-The Company entered into the interest rate swap contracts designated and qualifying as a cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the 10-year swap rate in contemplation of obtaining 10-year fixed-rate financing in September 2016.
+The Company entered into the interest rate swap contracts designated and qualifying as cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the 10-year swap rate in contemplation of obtaining 10-year fixed-rate financing in September 2016.
+The Company's 767 Fifth Partners LLC consolidated entity entered into the interest rate swap contracts designated and qualifying as cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the 10-year swap rate in contemplation of obtaining 10-year fixed-rate financing in June 2017.
 The Company has formally documented all of its relationships between hedging instruments and hedged items, as well as its risk-management objective and strategy for undertaking various hedge transactions.
 The Company also assesses and documents, both at the hedging instrument's inception and on an ongoing basis, whether the derivatives that are used in hedging transactions are highly effective in offsetting changes in cash flows associated with the hedged items.
 All components of the forward-starting interest rate swap contracts were included in the assessment of hedge effectiveness.
-The Company has agreements with each of its derivative counterparties that contain a provision where the Company could be declared in default on its derivative obligations if repayment of the underlying indebtedness is accelerated by the lender due to the Company's default on the indebtedness.
-As of March 31, 2015, the fair value of derivatives in a net liability position, which excludes any adjustment for nonperformance risk, related to these agreements was approximately \$3.5 million.
-As of March 31, 2015, the Company has not posted any collateral related to these agreements.
-If the Company had breached any of these provisions at March 31, 2015, it could have been required to settle its obligations under the agreements at their termination value of approximately \$3.5 million.
+The Company has agreements with each of its derivative counterparties that contain a provision where the Company could be declared in default on its derivative obligations if repayment of the Company's indebtedness is accelerated by the lender due to the Company's default on the indebtedness.
+As of June 30, 2015, the fair value of derivatives in a net asset position, which excludes any adjustment for nonperformance risk and excludes accrued interest, related to these agreements was approximately \$12.1 million.
+As of June 30, 2015, the Company has not posted any collateral related to these agreements.
+If the Company had breached any of these provisions at June 30, 2015, it could have been required to settle its obligations under the agreements at their termination value and would have received approximately \$12.1 million.
 The Company accounts for the effective portion of changes in the fair value of a derivative in accumulated other comprehensive income (loss) and subsequently reclassifies the effective portion to earnings over the term that the hedged transaction affects earnings.
-The Company accounts for the interest rate contracts aggregating approximately \$3.5 million in Other Liabi
+The Company accounts for the ineffective portion of changes in the fair value of a derivative directly in earnings.
+During the six months ended June 30, 2015, the Company has recorded the changes in fair value of the swap contracts related to the effective portion of the interest rate contracts aggregating approximately \$12.1 million in Prepaid Expenses and Other Assets and Accumulated Other Comprehensive Income (Loss) within the Company's Consolidated Balance Sheets.
+During the six months ended June 30, 2015, the Company did not record any hedge ineffectiveness.
+The Company does not expect to reclassify into earnings any amounts recorded within Accumulated Other Comprehensive Income (Loss) relating to the forward-starting interest rate swap contracts within the next twelve months.